Yat Pottery expands from High Street to Symonds Yat with new art space

-A LOCAL artistic enterprise has expanded so much that it has outgrown its High Street premises.
+A POTTER who has ‘worked’ on the Harry Potter films is launching a new art space in Symonds Yat.

-Adam Campbell from Yat Pottery, which began life in Ross-on-Wye four years ago, explained that an opportunity has arisen enabling him to expand a property the family own at Symonds Yat in which to run the business from.
+Adam Campbell of Yat Pottery, which began life in Ross-on-Wye four years ago, said an opportunity had arisen to expand a property the family own at the Yat and move the business there.

+He added: “As part of this project we are re-imagining the use of an outbuilding by taking it down and creating an artist space.

 “We are the Campbells, I teach ceramics, my wife Gillian teaches painting, and our daughter Isabella is a glass artist.